-Former Complex reporter Emily Oberg, who caused a stir when she announced she was stepping down from her role as a Complex producer and on-air reporter in January, has let it be known she is taking on a lead creative position with burgeoning brand and retailer Kith.
+Former Complex reporter and Sporty & Rich founder Emily Oberg has let it be known she is taking on a lead creative position with burgeoning brand and retailer Kith.
+Oberg caused a big stir when she announced she was stepping down from her role as a Complex producer and on-air reporter in January.

 Expanding rapidly, Kith now includes five brick and mortar locations in Manhattan, Brooklyn, Miami, plus a permanent pop-up in Bergdorf Goodman.
 Over the holiday, Kith also operated a pop-up in Aspen.
 Owner and founder Ronnie Fieg added a women’s line and stand-alone women’s location across from his flagship Manhattan location in 2015.

 “My biggest obstacle when I started the women’s line was that it doesn’t feel authentic for me to really go out on social and be the voice behind the women’s brand,” Fieg said in an interview with Business of Fashion.
 “I feel like the women’s side needs a voice and direction from somebody who will be wearing the product.
 We think that Emily represents the youth and has her finger on the pulse.
 She has great taste and I think she fits our aesthetic and where we’re going as a brand.”

 Fieg noted that expanding to Miami opened his eyes to the potential of the women’s business.
 “This year, we’re planning on extending the space for women.
 And with our move to Miami, we’re seeing a really big demand for our women’s products.
 We’ve already had a good amount of demand, but now being in Miami and what we’re going to do in New York in the near future, there’s a real opportunity for our brand to expand